Scripture Reference: Acts 12:1-19

 King Herod was so angry that he travelled to another city to settle some business.
 The people in the other city were afraid Herod would be angry at them and stop letting them buy food.
 So they began to praise Herod and say he was God.

 Herod should have stopped the people and corrected them.
 But instead of telling him he was not God he just let them keep saying it.
 Then something shocking happened.
-An angel struck Herod down and worms started eating him.
-Then Herod died.
+An angel struck Herod down and was “eaten by worms” and died.

-Herod thought he could kill Christians and stop God.
+Herod thought he could kill leaders of the church and stop God.
 He thought he was as good as God.
 But he was not.
 The church only continued to grow more after this.
-Here’s the last verse in the Bible Story: But the word of God continued to spread and flourish.
-Acts 12:24, NIV
+Here’s the last verse in the Bible Story:

 Ways to Tell the Story: